-Political Animals: New York Talks and Events Around the Midterm Elections
+Cramming for the Midterms: New York Talks and Events Around Politics and Elections

 By Alison Durkee

 We’re less than one week out now from the November midterm elections, which will decide the country’s immediate political fate.
 While the most important thing to do this November is vote, you can additionally become a more informed citizen by learning more about the election and today’s political issues at these upcoming talks and events.

 Prepare for Election Day with upcoming talks on the important election.
 The 92nd Street Y will host a conversation on the midterms with journalists Ari Melber and Liz Plank and racial justice expert Maya Wiley November 1, and Caveat will offer a chance to cram for the midterms with a social science-based look at our current political chaos on November 4.
 On November 2, learn more about veterans and electoral politics at an event on politics and the military with author Jeremy Teigen.

 Upcoming events will also give New Yorkers a chance to reflect on the last major election in 2016.
 On November 5, delve into Elections in the Age of Trump, as political science professor John Sides shares his first-hand account of the 2016 election.
 Voter suppression in the 2016 election—a problem that’s still all-too-present in our current election cycle—will also be explored at a screening of the documentary Rigged: The Voter Suppression Playbook, with commentary from narrator Jeffrey Wright, on November 2.

 Once Election Day arrives, head to the polls and then to Housing Works Bookstore Café, where they’ll be watching the results come in with commentary and drinks at a Midterms Live event.
 The International Center of Photography will also be marking election night with an event on visual culture and electoral politics, which will examine how images and media affect our political perceptions.